nuclearcheesecake/wickusgoogledataanalyticscertificate2021/README.md

 14                      member                    Sunday                  17.42751
 ```

-Another way to do it is as follows, where we now also include the number of trips per rider type, and sort the data first by type of rider and then by the day of the week:
+Another way to do it is with pipe operators, where we can now also include the number of trips per rider type, and sort the data first by type of rider and then by the day of the week:

 ```
 > wholeyeardata %>%